chanzuckerberg/ncbi-tool-search/README.md

 * Unpolished script-style utility and example functions used in NCBI NT/NR research and experimentation to match sequences by accession number to smaller files.

+## Archived

+This repository was created for experimental purposes and is no longer maintained or used.

+## Usage

 - Link to Usage and Development Notes and Project Write-Up: https://czi.quip.com/rwBgAebQg2Fa

 - Folder structure for search utility functions: